-Yes, cranberry.
-We’ve all heard the advice that drinking cranberry juice can help prevent or treat UTIs, and turns out there’s some truth there!
+- Yes, cranberry.
+When people start looking into how to prevent UTI naturally, the first piece of advice they normally get is to drink cranberry juice — and turns out there’s some truth there!
 Cranberries prevent bacteria from adhering to the urinary tract, so it can’t take hold and start an infection.
 However, most cranberry juice has added sugar in it, which, as we mentioned above, actually feeds the bacteria causing your UTI.
 This is because cranberries are naturally pretty tart!
 We recommend grabbing an organic 100% cranberry juice concentrate (no added sugar), and mixing it with sparkling water.
 It’s delicious, refreshing and medicinal!
 You can also take a cranberry supplement, but make sure that also is free of added sugar or fillers!

 Natural UTI Treatment Options

 If preventive tips don’t work and you find yourself dealing with a UTI — whether it’s chronic or not — you’re going to want to treat it, ASAP.
 Unfortunately, the most common treatment for UTIs are antibiotics.
 While antibiotics can be (literal) lifesavers in some contexts, we try to avoid them as much as possible due to all the potential negative repercussions.